beefyfinance/beefy-dot-com/src/content/blog/welcome-to-the-beefy-x-qidao-x-velodrome-strategy.md

 title: Welcome to the Beefy x QiDao x Velodrome strategy
 date: 2022-09-12T10:00:00+00:00
 header_image: "/src/images/blog/advanced.png"
-sub_header: Experience Beefy's new QiDao x Veledrome optimized strategy
+sub_header: Experience Beefy's new QiDao x Velodrome optimized strategy
 short_description: Deposit WETH, WBTC, or DAI for highly-optimizted APY returns

 ---
 ![](/src/images/blog/advanced.png)

 For holders of DAI, WETH, and WBTC on Optimism, Beefy’s new earning strategy offers a new way to earn native rewards of your deposited token.
-By using QiDao protocol’s collateralized loans system and Veledrome’s incentivized liquidity pools, you can start earning highly-optimized WBTC, WETH, and DAI rewards with just one Vault.
+By using QiDao protocol’s collateralized loans system and Velodrome’s incentivized liquidity pools, you can start earning highly-optimized WBTC, WETH, and DAI rewards with just one Vault.

 ### What is QiDao?